openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-images-instances.rst

 Images <http://docs.openstack.org/user-guide/common/cli_manage_images.html>`__
 section in the OpenStack End User Guide.

-Virtual images that have been made available through the Image service can be stored in a variety of ways.
+You can store virtual images made available through the Image service in a variety of ways.
 In order to use these services, you must have a working installation of the Image service, with a working endpoint, and users that have been created in OpenStack Identity.
 Additionally, you must meet the environment variables required by the